 D is for Dance

-The first dance can be daunting but it’s best to have one picked out as even the most shy of couples will find themselves encouraged out for a twirl.
-Etiquette dictates the groom should also dance with both mothers, the bride with both fathers, the mother of the bride with the father of the groom and vice versa and the best man with the chief bridesmaid, too!
+The first dance can be daunting but it’s best to have one picked out as even the shyest of couples will find themselves encouraged out for a twirl.
+Etiquette dictates the groom should also dance with both mothers.
+The bride should dance with both fathers, the mother of the bride with the father of the groom and vice versa.
+The best man also dances with the chief bridesmaid.

 E is for Engagement